-Foreign exchange plays a vital role in foreign trade and business as products or services bought in a foreign country must be paid for using that country's currency.
 Foreign exchange rates between different currency pairs show the rates at which one currency will be exchanged for another.
+It plays a vital role in foreign trade and business as products or services bought in a foreign country must be paid for using that country's currency.

-Forex is always traded in pairs – for example NZD/USD.
+Forex is always traded in currency pairs – for example, NZD/USD (New Zealand dollar v US dollar).
 You speculate on whether the price of one country's currency will rise or fall against the currency of another country, and take a position accordingly.
 Looking at the NZD/USD currency pair, the first currency (NZD) is called the 'base currency' and the second currency (USD) is known as the 'counter currency'.

 If you were right (that is if you went long NZD/USD and NZD went up in value against USD), you would make a profit.
 If the trade went against you, however, you would make a loss.